syan-tibco/tp-helm-charts/docs/dp-cluster-workshop/eks/README.md

 ## Information needed to be set on TIBCO® Control Plane

-You can get BASE_FQDN by running the following command:
+You can get BASE_FQDN (fully qualified domain name) by running the following command:
 ```bash
 kubectl get ingress -n ingress-system nginx |  awk 'NR==2 { print $3 }'
 ```